Food Inflammation &

-Food Inflammation Testing (FIT) measures how your body responds to foods, colors, and additives (including Candida).
-The test measures IgG antibody responses and immune complexes when exposed to common foods.
+Food Inflammation Testing (FIT) measures how your body responds to foods, colors, and additives.
+The test measures IgG antibody responses and immune complexes on the C3d pathway when exposed to common foods.
+The FIT measures both innate and acquired immune responses to what you eat.
 This differs from food allergy testing which tests for IgE antibody responses to foods.

 Elevated IgG levels are one of the main causes of leaky gut syndrome and of systemic inflammation.
 Systemic inflammation is often an underlying cause of chronic pain and health issues and it can even contribute to mental health issues.